AlejandroPerezB2B/Granada/README.md

 ```

 ASR is configured to reconstruct contaminated subspaces rather than automatically reject every affected temporal period.

-The internal high-pass stage of `clean_rawdata` is disabled because the datasets have already been explicitly filtered at 1 Hz.

-No line-noise processing is performed within ASR.

 The principal settings are equivalent to: